-Before you have your PRP injection you will have an appointment organised with the elbow therapy team at our King's Mill hospital site where you will be asked to complete some simple questionnaires about your symptoms and have your grip strength measured.
+On the day of your injection you will be seen by one of the physiotherapy team where you will be asked to complete some simple questionnaires about your symptoms and have your grip strength measured.
+You will also be provided with a simple wrist splint to wear following your injection.